South Koreans angered after ousted leader leaves dogs behind

 Kim said the dogs would continue to stay at the presidential palace until they're ready to be sent to new owners.
 Park told staff members to take good care of the dogs before vacating the Blue House on Sunday, he said.

-It's unclear whether Park not taking the dogs with her qualifies as abandonment under South Korea's animal protection law, which defines lost or abandoned animals as those "wandering without an owner in public places" or "left deserted in paper boxes or other containers."
+It appears unlikely that Park not taking the dogs with her would qualify as abandonment under South Korea's animal protection law, which defines lost or abandoned animals as those "wandering without an owner in public places" or "left deserted in paper boxes or other containers."

+"It's difficult to say that the dogs were abandoned when it seems they are being taken care of and fed properly, and will likely receive medical attention when they need it," said Lee Hyeongchan, a veterinarian-turned-lawyer.

 Animal abandonment is punishable by a fine of up to 1 million won ($873).
 People who fail to report an ownership change in pets within 30 days can also face fines of up to 500,000 won ($436).